Skip to main content

 Why It's Useful

 Reverse DNS is critical for email deliverability since Google and Yahoo require Forward-Confirmed Reverse DNS (FCrDNS) as of February 2024.
+The bundled `email_deliverability.recommendation` field collapses the raw signals into a verdict every mail-ops engineer carries in their head, so a quick health check no longer requires custom client-side logic.
 It enables security analysts to resolve IPs in logs to meaningful hostnames, and penetration testers to discover infrastructure during reconnaissance.
 Missing or misconfigured PTR records are a leading cause of email delivery failures.

 Use Cases